 Place about 7 loops around the circle.
 There are two ways you can attach the loops, either by using melted chocolate or candy melts (dyed the same color as the fondant) and using the melted candy as a "glue" to attach the loops to the circle.
 The second way is how I will show you in the next picture.

 Take a piece of fondant and make about a 2 inch ball.
 Wet the ball really well until it feels soft, similar to a marshmallow.
 Place the "wet ball" ha between the loops (touching all the loops and the circle).

 Attach your second row of loops.
 You can use as many or as little as you want.
 If you don't like how it looks you have time to move them around before the wet ball dries.
 I used six loops for my second row.

 Attach your last loop at the top and if you are using curlys poke them down wherever you want!
 The curlys can break so make them longer than needed, you can always cut them down if you need to.
 Let the bow sit for another day or longer if possible to let the center ball dry out and adhere to the loops.
 If you use the melted chocolate as glue it won't take as long to dry.

 I added several curls and different colored dot accents (attached with a little bit of water) to really give this bow some oomph!

 Thanks for stopping by!

 Hi!
 I'm Carissa, I'm a mom, wife, nurse, pet lover, and gamer....
 Oh yea!
-I am mom to 5 boys and 1 stepson, and wife to the best man I know!
+I am mom to many boys and 1 little girl !
 I created the website Moms Who Wear High Heels and Swear aka SwearingMoms because, well, I'm a mom, I have a mouth like a sailor and I love the way I feel in a sexy pair of heels!
 I enjoy my coffee in the evening and I love rainy days.
 Enjoy!